hobbitalastair/patchman/README.md

 - `*.patch`             Apply the patches

 Additional flags:
-- -s|--save         Save the patch into the database
 - -u|--unowned      Print a list of patches not owned by a package (?)